 We take a differentiated approach to our Capital Partners unit, with a focus on first sourcing the risks that we intend to write, and then matching them with the appropriate third-party capital.
 This business improves our offerings to customers, enhances our ability to optimize our portfolios, and generates attractive fees for doing so.
 We earn fee income in exchange for sharing risk with our third-party capital partners, and while we share underwriting income during profitable periods, we also share underwriting losses.

-Our Capital Partners unit continues to grow into an attractive market and benefits from increased access to desirable risk.
-This was evident in the successful launch of Medici UCITS, a new Irish domiciled property catastrophe bond fund purpose-built to provide European and other global investors with access to RenaissanceRe's successful catastrophe bond investment strategy through a dedicated European-regulated UCITS structure.
 We view fee income as a growing and sustainable driver of profit that we expect will continue to generate low-volatility management fee income.
-However, fees may be impacted by large losses, such as those experienced during the quarter, which can potentially result in reduced management fees, no performance fees or the reversal of previously accrued performance fees.
+However, fees may be impacted by large losses, such as those experienced during the first quarter, which can potentially result in reduced management fees, no performance fees or the reversal of previously accrued performance fees.